How JavaScript Works Internally?

 Javascript Working

 Hey there, JavaScript enthusiastic!
-Whether you're a seasoned developer traversing intricate codebases or a curious newcomer dipping your toes into the vast ocean of programming, have you ever encountered unexpected behavior in your JavaScript code?
+Whether you're a seasoned developer traversing intricate codebases or a curious newcomer dipping your toes into the vast ocean of programming, have you ever encountered unexpected behaviour in your JavaScript code?
 Unlike some languages with straightforward rules, JavaScript has its unique quirks, leading you to wonder, "How does all this magic happen?"

 It's only natural to be fascinated by the inner workings that transform seemingly simple lines of code into the dynamic experiences we encounter online every day.